Incorporating flycheck-vale for prose linting.

 (setq-default indent-tabs-mode t)

-The rest of the functionality is provided by packages, all of which is managed by straight.
+The rest of the functionality is provided by packages, all third-party packages managed by straight.

 As mentioned in the intro, this whole configuration documentation/annotation/"inverse literate" config is made possible by org-transclusion.
 The goal of the package is to provide the ability to include text snippets from other text documents without having to copy-paste it and get materials out of sync.
 With the added support to include code snippets wrapped in begin/endsrc block, it's perfect for "inverse literate" config.
 Not having to tangle your code makes startup faster and the org file doesn't need to talk about every line/block you have in your config only what you want to highlight.